What are sleep disorders and how common are they?

 If your doctor suspects that you have a sleep disorder, he or she may refer you to a sleep disorder clinic.
 A sleep specialist will review your symptoms and may suggest that you undergo a sleep study.

 A sleep study or polysomnogram (PSG) is a multiple-component test that electronically transmits and records specific physical activities while you sleep.
+The sleep study can be done at home (Home sleep testing) for select patients.
 The recordings become data that are analyzed by a qualified physician to determine whether or not you have a sleep disorder.

 Can't find the health information you’re looking for?

-This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
+This information is provided by Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
-This document was last reviewed on: 11/21/2008...#11429
+This document was last reviewed on: 10/20/2013...#11429